|Monthly Tech-Tip |

 Click the link below to go to this page

 Fire-Red is an unusual material for several reasons.
 It has a high iron content yet is a fireclay (the iron percentage is so high that it fires black at cone 10R).
 It is also non-plastic.
 Most important, it is not ground to 200 mesh like industrial materials.
-This body demonstrates it well: 42.5% Fire-Red, 42.5% ball clay and 15% feldspar.
-All that ball clay gives it awesome plasticity.
-The feldspar gives control of the degree of vitrification (just raise or lower it for more or less).
-This recipe produces good density and strength yet still exhibits deep red color!
-Look closely at the surface: It is covered by thousands of tiny iron eruptions, these will bleed through an over glaze to give "speck-city" like no other!
+These bodies demonstrate it well, left: 42.5% Fire-Red, 42.5% ball clay and 15% Custer feldspar, right: 60% Fire-Red, 30% ball clay and 10% feldspar.
+The ball clay adds plasticity.
+The feldspar gives control of the degree of vitrification (the left one has 1.3% porosity at cone 10R, the right one 1.5%).
+This recipe vitrifies so it does not exhibit the deep red color that Fire-Red would give if there was no feldspar.
+Look closely at the surface: It is covered by thousands of tiny iron-eruptions, they occurred as the iron pyrite particles liquified (because of the reduction atmosphere in the firing), these produce a metallic appearance.
+And, they will bleed through an over-glaze if present to give stunning speckled surfaces.